APPENDIX "B"

 B7.1

-Madam Justice Smith provided succinct and useful summaries of the arguments
+Justice Smith provided succinct summaries of arguments

 for and against legalizing assisted suicide and euthanasia before drawing

-conclusions about the ethical debate.335
+conclusions about the ethical debate.332

 B7.2